-Generally, an individual applying for a "pouring license" under § 12 must be a citizen of the United States and 21 years of age or older.
-A partnership may hold such a liquor license where each partner is a citizen of the United States and 21 years of age or older.
+Generally, an individual applying for a "pouring license" under § 12 must be a citizen of the United States or "qualified alien under the Immigration and Nationality Act, 8 U.S.C.
+1101" and 21 years of age or older.
+A partnership may hold such a liquor license where each partner is a citizen of the United States or "qualified alien under the Immigration and Nationality Act, 8 U.S.C.
+1101" and 21 years of age or older.

-A corporation may hold such a liquor license provided that a majority of the directors are not aliens and that the corporate licensee appoints a license manager who is an individual, 21 years of age or older, who is a citizen of the United States and has, under § 26, "vested in him [or her] by properly authorized and executed written delegation as full authority and control of the premises, described in the license of such corporation, and the conduct of all business therein relative to alcoholic beverages as the [corporate] licensee itself could in any way have and exercise if it were a natural person."
-This license manager must be approved by both the ABCC and LLA with respect to his or her character.
+A corporation may hold such a liquor license provided that a majority of the directors are not aliens and that the corporate licensee appoints a license manager who is an individual, 21 years of age or older, who is a citizen of the United States or "qualified alien under the Immigration and Nationality Act, 8 U.S.C.
+1101" and has, under § 26, "vested in him [or her] by properly authorized and executed written delegation as full authority and control of the premises, described in the license of such corporation, and the conduct of all business therein relative to alcoholic beverages as the [corporate] licensee itself could in any way have and exercise if it were a natural person."
+This license manager must be approved by both the LLA and ABCC with respect to his or her character.

 A limited liability company (LLC) may also hold such a liquor license.
 The ABCC applies to LLCs the statutory requirements regarding citizenship and residency for corporations.
-So, the statutory standards for directors of a corporation are applied to the analogous position within an LLC.
-The ABCC analogizes the directors or a corporation to managers of an LLC.
-Therefore, an LLC may hold such a liquor license provided that a majority of the directors are not aliens.
-The ABCC analogizes the stockholders of a corporation to members of an LLC.
-There are no statutory requirements regarding citizenship and residency for shareholders of a corporation and likewise there are no statutory requirements regarding citizenship and residency for members of an LLC.
-An applicant who is an LLC must appoint a license manager as specified in § 26.
+So, the statutory standards for directors of a corporation are applied to the analogous position within a LLC.
+The ABCC analogizes the directors of a corporation to managers of a LLC.
+Therefore, a LLC may hold such a liquor license provided that a majority of the LLC managers are not aliens.
+The ABCC analogizes the stockholders of a corporation to members of a LLC.
+There are no statutory requirements regarding citizenship and residency for shareholders of a corporation and likewise there are no statutory requirements regarding citizenship and residency for members of a LLC.
+An applicant who is a LLC must appoint a license manager as specified in § 26.

-No "pouring" license shall be issued to any applicant who has been convicted of a violation of a federal or state narcotic drugs law.
+No § 12 "pouring" license shall be issued to any applicant who has been convicted of a violation of a federal or state narcotic drugs law.
 There is no time limit after which this disqualification ends.